wmde/fundraising-banners/docs/DynamicContent.md

 These are tools used by the generators for localising numbers depending on if the banners are in German or English.

 ### Campaign Projection
-The current campaign stats are only uploaded every few days during the campaign.
-The stats are then projected forward from the last upload time in order to keep the data as current as possible.
-The CampaignProjection is responsible for doing this projection.
+The campaign team measures the progress of the campaign and uploads the current measurements every few days.
+We use these measurements to project the numbers displayed in the dynamic text.
+The calculation starts at the last upload time up to the point in time when the user sees the banner.
+The CampaignProjection is responsible for doing the calculations for this projection.

 ### Dynamic Campaign Text
 The DynamicCampaignText class acts as a factory that instantiates the various generators.